-1. Discharge of dredged or fill material into wetlands for septic tanks or drainfields.

-2. Stormwater ponds within high quality wetlands.
+- 1. Discharge of dredged or fill material into wetlands for septic tanks or drain fields. - 2.
+Stormwater ponds within high quality wetlands. - 3.
+Application of fertilizers, herbicides or pesticides in all buffers, except to the extent herbicides are used to control nuisance, invasive vegetation.